 Site + Metrics

 A brand is going to want to work with you as an influencer if you not only create beautiful content, but also have the metrics to back it up.
 That means include your site statistics like monthly pageviews and sessions, total social following on each platform and other notable metrics.
-If you have really impressive Instagram Story views, make a call out to that!
+If you have really impressive Instagram Story views or TikTok engagement, make a call out to that!
 If you’re Pinterest is booming, note that as well.
 Anything you can use to sell yourself in terms of analytics, be sure to provide them.
 But at the bare minimum, you should have site content and social following.

 Notable Press Or Projects